pdidev/tutorial/README.md

 Let's take the code from ex2 and make it output some HDF5 data.
 No need to touch the C code here, the %PDI yaml file should be enough.
-We have replaced the \ref trace_plugin by \ref Decl_HDF5_plugin.
+The \ref trace_plugin was replaced by \ref Decl_HDF5_plugin.

 Fill 2 sections in the yaml file:
-* the `data` section to indicate to %PDI the type of the fields that are exposed,
+1. The `data` section to indicate to %PDI the type of the fields that are exposed.
-* the `decl_hdf5` for the configuration of \ref Decl_HDF5_plugin
+2. The `decl_hdf5` for the configuration of \ref Decl_HDF5_plugin.

 Only `dsize` is written as of now, let's add `psize` and `pcoord` to match the content expected described in `ex3.h5dump` (use `h5dump` command to see content of HDF5 file).

-\warning If you rerun exercise, remember to delete your old `ex3.h5` file, because the data will not be overwritten.
+\warning If you rerun the exercise, remember to delete your old `ex3.h5` file, because the data will not be overwritten.

 ## Ex4.
 Writing some real data
-It is recommended to read \ref pdi_integration of \ref PDI_example before continuing.
+It is recommended to read \ref pdi_integration section of \ref PDI_example before continuing.

 In this exercise each MPI process will write its local matrix to separete HDF5 files.
 Touch only the yaml file again.

-This time:
-* write the real 2D data contained in `main_field`,
-* use 2 MPI processes.
+This time write the real 2D data contained in `main_field` using 2 MPI processes.

-Notice that we use a list to write multiple files in the decl_hdf5 section instead of a single mapping as before.
+Notice that a list to write multiple files was used in the decl_hdf5 section instead of a single mapping as before.

-Unlike the other fields we manipulated until now, the type of `main_field` is not fully known, its size is dynamic.
+Unlike the other fields manipulated until now, the type of `main_field` is not fully known, its size is dynamic.
-By moving other fields in the `metadata` section, we can reference them from "$ expressions" in the configuration file.
+By moving other fields in the `metadata` section, you can reference them from "$ expressions" in the configuration file.
 This can be used to specify a dynamic size for `main_field`.

-Unlike the other fields we manipulated until now, `main_field` is exposed multiple times.
+Unlike the other fields manipulated until now, `main_field` is exposed multiple times.
-In order not to overwrite it every time it is exposed, we can add a `when` condition to restrict its output.
+In order not to overwrite it every time it is exposed, you can add a `when` condition to restrict its output.
 Only write `main_field` at the second iteration (when `ii==1`).